-Gov. Jared Polis on Thursday signed a sweeping executive order aimed at increasing the number of zero-emission vehicles in Colorado, a move that’s expected to mean more electric cars will be available for purchase in the state and sets Colorado on a path to be aligned with California’s standards.
+Gov. Jared Polis on Thursday signed a sweeping executive order aimed at increasing the number of zero-emission vehicles in Colorado, a move that’s expected to mean more electric cars will be available for purchase in the state and which sets Colorado on a path to be aligned with California’s standards.

 Polis also directed transportation officials to plan for more electric vehicles on Colorado’s roads.
 The order marks Polis’ largest effort to address climate change since being sworn into office earlier this month, quickly kicking off what’s expected to be an aggressive policy toward slashing carbon emissions.